 - Grades JK–4

 In the Charlotte region, a number of qualified psychologists offer standardized screening assessments for younger applicants.
 These tests need to be scheduled in advance and parents will be asked to sign a validity form indicating the applicant has not been tested (or coached) within the calendar year.
-Review the Charlotte Area Independent Schools (CAIS) brochure for details about this type of assessment and a list of area psychologists..
+Review the Charlotte Area Independent Schools (CAIS) brochure for details about this type of assessment and a list of area psychologists.

 - Grades 5–12